Catalyst-Agent: Autonomous heterogeneous catalyst screening with an LLM Agent: Methods

 \subsubsection{Structure Retrieval Server}

-The Structure Retrieval Server exposes tools that query the OPTIMADE API\cite{andersen2021optimade} to retrieve inorganic crystalline structures from multiple databases.
+The Structure Retrieval Server exposes tools that query the OPTIMADE API\cite{andersen2021optimade} to retrieve inorganic crystalline structures from multiple databases, for the ORR and NRR cases only.
 In this work, two providers are used: the Materials Project\cite{jain2013commentary} and the Open Quantum Materials Database (OQMD)\cite{saal2013materials, kirklin2015open}.
 The agent supplies element names and the number of distinct elements in the target formula, and the server returns matching structures.
-Other OPTIMADE-accessible databases such as the Alexandria Materials Database and the Crystallography Open Database\cite{gravzulis2012crystallography} are also compatible but were not queried in this study to limit computational overhead.
+Two databases are chosen so that if one database's API endpoint fails, then the other will return structures.
+It is very rare for both endpoints to malfunction.
+Other OPTIMADE-accessible databases, such as the Alexandria Materials Database and the Crystallography Open Database\cite{gravzulis2012crystallography} are also accessible but were not queried in this study to limit computational overhead.

-The server returns two complementary outputs: (i)~a master record containing complete, serializable pymatgen\cite{ong2013python} structure representations (formula, space group, lattice parameters, atomic positions and other structural metadata), and (ii)~a compact summary intended for perusal by the LLM supervisor, which reduces the textual volume to simplify material selection and prevent overflow of the LLM's context window.
-The master record structures can be converted to ASE Atoms objects\cite{larsen2017atomic} for direct use in FAIRchem's AdsorbML workflow\cite{lan2023adsorbml}.
+The server returns two complementary outputs: (i)~a JSON dictionary with complete, serializable pymatgen\cite{ong2013python} structure representations (formula, space group, lattice parameters, atomic positions and other structural metadata), and (ii)~a compact summary intended for perusal by the LLM supervisor, which reduces the amount of text, to simplify material selection and prevent overflow of the LLM's context window.
+The recorded structures can be converted to ASE Atoms objects\cite{larsen2017atomic} for compatibility with FAIRChem's AdsorbML in the adsorption energy evaluation stage\cite{lan2023adsorbml}.